vsunkara23/Real_Estate_Leads_Scraper/README.md

 ### Goal:

-Developing a core web scraping application to find high-quality leads or Real Estate data of ongoing projects in Indian Market for Greenway Building Materials India Pvt.
+Developing a core web scraping application to find high-quality leads or Real Estate data of ongoing construction projects in Indian Market for Greenway Building Materials India Pvt.
 Ltd., a building materials company.

 ### Problem:
 1) Time wasted on manually searching and filling details of leads in excel sheet.